daniep01/companion-module-dcc-ex-commandstation/README.md

 # companion-module-dcc-ex-commandstation

-A bitfocus companion module for model railway control using DCC
+A bitfocus companion module for model railway control using DCC.

 This code will allow you to control a [DCC++EX commandstation](https://dcc-ex.com/index.html) from [StreamDeck controllers](https://www.elgato.com/en/stream-deck) by making use of [Bitfocus Companion](https://bitfocus.io).
 This combination makes it very easy to make a dynamic and fully customisable push-button DCC controller.
 It is similar in concept to web/app throttles but uses a relatively cheap hardware interface.
 Any button can send one or more commands to the CommandStation-EX.
 Buttons can be arranged in multiple pages, allowing for example one page for each loco.
 Some [Example pages](EXAMPLES.md).